 Blepharoplasty Blepharoplasty is one of the most commonly performed plastic surgeries in the United States.
 It focuses on the upper eyelid and creates an eyelid lift by removing excess fat pads and correcting the way the lid drapes over the rim of the eye.
-Excess skin around your eyes can lead to issues with your vision which is why the sculpting done during an upper eyelid blepharoplasty can be so valuable to those with hooded or drooping eyelids.
+Excess skin around your eyes can lead to issues with your vision which is why the sculpting was done during an upper eyelid blepharoplasty can be so valuable to those with hooded or drooping eyelids.
 The restructuring of the eyelids also provides a more rejuvenated, youthful look.

-Blepharoplasty + Browplasty for Heavy Eyelids Oftentimes an upper eyelid blepharoplasty is combined with a browplasty, or brow lift/forehead lift in order to enhance the results of a blepharoplasty.
+Blepharoplasty + Browplasty for Heavy Eyelids Often an upper eyelid blepharoplasty is combined with a browplasty, or brow lift/forehead lift to enhance the results of blepharoplasty.
 A browplasty lifts the muscles and tissues underneath the forehead to lessen the effect of wrinkles and deep furrows that occur with aging, but sometimes a brow lift alone can fix unwanted eyelid drooping.
 Although a browplasty can correct drooping lids or enhance a blepharoplasty, the blepharoplasty and browplasty combination is particularly helpful in reducing the “angry” look that sometimes happens when eyebrows sag and eyelids droop.

 Magnetic Eyelid Device One of the most interesting devices to recently be explored is the use of externally mounted eyelid magnets.
 These magnets are especially helpful for those experiencing paralytic ptosis which occurs when there has been some sort of nerve damage to the eyelid.
 The idea behind this newer method is that placing a static magnetic system above the eye would draw the lid up and allow for possible correction of ptosis, or drooping eyelids.

-If the idea of undergoing cosmetic surgery feels like something you aren’t quite ready to do, you may want try a do-it-yourself option.
+If the idea of undergoing cosmetic surgery feels like something you aren’t quite ready to do, you may want to try a do-it-yourself option.

 Tape and Glue for Heavy Eyelids One of the newer trends on the market is applying a half-moon shaped strip of corrective tape to the eyelids for a subtle lift.
-These are made out of a medical-grade material and backed with an adhesive glue.
-They are relatively simple to apply and allow regular makeup wear on top of the strips to camouflage their visibility.
+These are made out of a medical-grade material and backed with adhesive glue.
+They are relatively simple to apply and allow regular makeup to wear on top of the strips to camouflage their visibility.
 You will need to make sure your eyelid area is fully cleansed and dry before applying to ensure that the glue sticks and the tape stays in place throughout the day.
-You will want to apply the strip in an area that gives a natural lift, and should take great care to place the strip on the same spot on both eyes.
+You will want to apply the strip in an area that gives a natural lift and should take great care to place the strip on the same spot on both eyes.

 Facial Exercises An article published by the Aesthetic Surgery Journal stated that there has been an increasing interest in alternative approaches to age-related facial concerns.
-One of those alternative approaches mentioned was the concept of exercising the facial muscles in order to strengthen and lift the underlying muscles, changing your eye look and creating a more pleasing appearance.
+One of those alternative approaches mentioned was the concept of exercising the facial muscles to strengthen and lift the underlying muscles, changing your eye look and creating a more pleasing appearance.
 Whether or not this is a successful way of improving the elasticity and tautness of the skin is still under debate; however, some studies show a decrease in sagging and wrinkles in those who consistently perform facial exercises.
-There are exercises that target the entire eye and those that focus specifically on the upper lid or the lower lid.
-While these are not proven effective, the theory that strengthening the underlying muscles will help alleviate the look of heavy eyelids may hold true.
+Some exercises target the entire eye and those that focus specifically on the upper lid or the lower lid.
+While these are not proven effective, the theory that strengthening the underlying muscles will help alleviate the look of heavy eyelids may hold.
 If yours are becoming problematic, eyelid exercises could be worth a shot.

 Celebrities with Hooded Eyelids